Welcome to Briksdal

 Round Trip - NOK 280 / €30

 Embark on the world-famous ride to the Briksdal Glacier.
 Your journey starts at Briksdalsbre Fjellstove, a 10-minute drive from the dome.
-The trip takes about 90 minutes, whereas 45 are at the top, enabling hiking and exploring the national park.
+The trip takes about 90 minutes, whereas 45 are at the top, to hike and explore the national park.
 Normally this is the perfect amount since you still have 700 metres to the end point.
 The troll cars are in high demand during summer, so a reservation is strongly recommended.

 Sunny day in Briksdalen.
 Tall mountains and a tall waterfall in the background.
 A beautiful tree in the foreground.